KhronosGroup/Vulkan-Hpp/README.md

     vk::Device device = physicalDevices[0].createDevice({}, nullptr);
     VULKAN_HPP_DEFAULT_DISPATCHER.init(device);
 ```
 After the second step above, the dispatcher is fully functional.
 Adding the third step can potentially result in more efficient code.
+But if you intend to use multiple devices, you could just omit that third step and let the driver do the device-dispatching.

 In some cases the storage for the DispatchLoaderDynamic should be embedded in a DLL.
 For those cases you need to define ```VULKAN_HPP_STORAGE_SHARED``` to tell Vulkan-Hpp that the storage resides in a DLL.
 When compiling the DLL with the storage it is also required to define ```VULKAN_HPP_STORAGE_SHARED_EXPORT``` to export the required symbols.